 However, I also recommend you consider changing your diet.
 Many foods can contribute to buildup on the scalp, as well trigger the production of DHT within the body.
 By eating more alkaline foods, you can combat this problem from the inside-out.

-Are you not sure whether DHT is the cause of your hair loss?
+Are you not sure whether DHT is the cause of your hair problems?
 Take the six-question quiz below to find out!

 The results will help you to better understand the type of hair loss you suffer from, as well as steps you can take to stop the loss and perhaps even reverse it.